 The rest of the homepage reveals a plethora of bright colors, use of top-notch photography and well-written copy for all purposes of helping visitors find a job or events of interest.

 Fosterline is an organization helping people who want to become or are already foster parents.
-COAL web development agency has delivered a website design whose mission is to accelerate the process of informing about becoming a foster parent and providing the much-needed guidance for those who have just become one.
+COAL web development agency has delivered a website design whose mission is to accelerate the process of informing about becoming a foster parent and providing much-needed guidance for those who have just become one.

-Images of idyllic family lives help create a welcoming atmosphere, while helpful copy covers all the bases and concerns a future parent may have.
-The homepage user journey ends with the field for Newsletter subscription.
+Images of the idyllic family lives help create a welcoming atmosphere, while helpful copy covers all the bases and concerns a future parent may have.
+The homepage user journey ends with the field for a Newsletter subscription.

 Shout, an experiential website with the goal of highlighting the importance of combating violence against women, uses the emotional power of storytelling and interactive user experience envisioned and delivered by AQuest agency.

 Sporting mostly bleak and dark colors, the website experience kicks off with an animated story before the user interacts with the website, triggering emotional responses with a 3D model of a victimized woman.
 Her facial expressions were created with "blendshapes", while the other body parts were developed with the rig technique.
-To add to the difficult atmosphere, the sounds of clinging chains, heavy door opening and water droplets permeate the UX.
+To add to the difficult atmosphere, the sounds of clinging chains, heavy door opening, and water droplets permeate the UX.

 Scenes, interrupted by eerie writings on the darkened room’s wall, continue until the visitor reaches the main portion of the website.
 The Project page uses lengthy copy to explain the purpose and importance of this community and invites visitors to donate to the cause.